Parable of the Wedding Banquet/Feast: Matthew 22:2-14

-The king's outrage is understandable, and this person may represent someone who pretends to accept the invitation to God's covenant, but then refuses the invitation with their actions.
+This man without a wedding robe represents someone who pretends to accept the invitation to God's covenant, but then refuses the invitation with their actions.

 The king then concludes by saying, "For many are called, but few are chosen."
 (Matthew 22:14)

 This statement is similar to what Jesus says in Matthew 7:13-14, "Enter through the narrow gate; for the gate is wide and the road is easy that leads to destruction, and there are many who take it.
 For the gate is narrow and the road is hard that leads to life, and there are few who find it."
 Many are called, but few are chosen.

 Jesus also says in Matthew 7:21, "Not every one who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father in heaven."
 Many are called, but few are chosen.